University-Sponsored or University-Related International Travel

 B. Travel to Sanctioned Countries

-A. The Office of Global Strategy bears primary responsibility for the administration of this policy.
-The Office of Global Strategy is responsible for registration, training and coordination with university officials in response to emergencies.
-The Office of Global Strategy’s Mason Study Abroad program will review travel registrations to ensure compliance with this policy and associated procedures, will investigate and assess potential threats, and will coordinate physical and personal security during crises.
-The Office of Global Strategy’s Mason Study Abroad will maintain the university’s records on international travel.
+A. UTAC bears overall responsibility for the administration of this policy.
+UTAC is responsible for registration, training and coordination with university officials in response to emergencies involving students, faculty, and staff on international travel.
+UTAC will review high risk international travel to ensure compliance with this policy and associated procedures, will investigate and assess potential threats, and will coordinate physical and personal security during crises.
+UTAC will maintain the university’s records on employee and student international travel to hazardous areas.

-B. Supervisors are responsible for ensuring that employees adhere to this policy and the procedures established by the Office of Global Strategy.
+C. Supervisors are responsible for ensuring that employees adhere to this policy and the procedures established by UTAC.

-E. Employees and students on university-related or university-sponsored travel must comply with direction provided by the UTAC.
+F. Employees and students on university-related or university-sponsored travel must comply with direction provided by UTAC.

 International Travel Acknowledgement of Risk and Medical Consent Form